 - Operating System – Control Seal Flush Rate, Ease of Filter Element Change, Availability of spare elements and system components

-The cost of a poorly designed and inadequate system quickly reveals itself with the frequent demand to change filters, due to high differential pressure across the filter element, fouled filters.
+The cost of a poorly designed and inadequate system for your mechanical seals quickly reveals itself with the frequent demand to change filters, due to high differential pressure across the filter element, fouled filters.
 This manifests into operation overtime and material cost for replacement elements, which quickly gets a lot of attention.
 Usually negative attention.

 Momentum has engineered a very successful filtration system which addresses all the selection criteria and has been field proven with customer testing and replacing Seal Manufacturer’s OEM systems.